Last update: 08.26.2019

 Cookies and web beacons are also used in the website and email communication, but again the data collected is anonymized, so there’s no way to trace it back to you.

-Surfshark VPN is less than one year old and it would be surprising to see it caught in some shady story so soon.
+Surfshark VPN is not even two years old, and it would be surprising to see it caught in some shady story so soon.
 But as it quickly rises through the ranks, those left behind might be inclined to find ways to stop this prodigy.

 As for now, Surfshark has not shied away from imposing checks on themselves.
 We’re talking about the independent audit at the end of 2018.
 The results were positive, ensuring that the web browser extensions are as secure as it gets.